rexboy7/presentation_api_polyfill/README.md

 ## Requirement

-You will need `node.js` with `express` package to run the signaling server. do:
+You will need `node.js` with `express` and `body-parser` package to run the signaling server. do:

-> npm install express
+> npm install

-to install express package if you haven't installed `express` yet.
+to install dependencies.

 ## Running

 1. Run `node.js server/server.js`.